IModThings/owo/README.md

 2. `cd owo`
 3. `sudo make install`

-if you use Arch, it's on the [aur](https://aur.archlinux.org/packages/owo/)
+if you use Arch, it's in the [aur](https://aur.archlinux.org/packages/owo/)